Skip to main content

 One-on-One Mentorship

-Every teacher is paired with a National Board Certified Mentor who provides personalized guidance, component feedback, and sustained support through successful portfolio submission and beyond.
+Every teacher is paired with a dedicated National Board Certified Mentor who provides personalized guidance, component-specific feedback, and sustained, responsive support throughout the certification journey, from initial planning through successful portfolio submission and well beyond.

 Professional learning day at Salado ISD.